PyRepair/maniple/training-data/summarize-experiment/thefuck/3/prompt_response_response_4.md

-Based on the provided information, the bug in the `info` method of the `Fish` class is due to the incorrect command being executed using `Popen`.
-The command `'fish', '-c', 'echo $FISH_VERSION'` should be replaced with `['fish', '--version']` to retrieve the version of the Fish Shell correctly.
+The error in the code is caused by the incorrect command used to get the Fish Shell version.
+The command 'echo $FISH_VERSION' is not correct and needs to be replaced with 'fish --version' to correctly obtain the version number.

-The revised version of the function to fix this bug is as follows:
+The reason for the bug is that the 'echo $FISH_VERSION' command does not return the version number of the Fish Shell.
+This causes the test to fail when comparing the expected version ('Fish Shell 3.5.9') with the incorrect version obtained from the 'echo $FISH_VERSION' command ('fish, version 3.5.9').

+To fix the bug, we need to update the command used to obtain the Fish Shell version to 'fish --version'.

+Here is the corrected code for the `info` function:

 ```python
 def info(self):